 Demand Forecasting for Inventory Management

-At Supply Velocity, as supply chain consultants, we understand demand forecasting and ultimately how it allows our customers to make informed decisions on how to fulfill future demand.
-We begin by working with businesses to understand the underlying data.
+At Supply Velocity we understand demand planning and ultimately how it allows our customers to make informed decisions on how to fulfill future demand.
+We begin by working with businesses to understand customer demand and the underlying data.
 One distribution center (DC) serving 12 branches needs a different demand forecast than trying to figure out the right inventory levels for a single warehouse.
 Historical data often has issues and understanding which weeks or months will impact the demand forecast is not always clear without a bigger picture perspective.
 For example, when one branch has a stockout, in some industries and for some customers, that will lead to a lost sale.
 In other cases, end customers may be happy to drive to a nearby branch that has the product in stock.
 Understanding your historical data and what it means for how closely sales reflect demand is a key step in developing an accurate demand forecast using historical sales data.

-Our next step for our consulting clients after we have refined the historical data is to run demand forecasting algorithms.
-We run multiple, proven forecast algorithms within a math optimization model to determine if each SKU is trending up or down, and/or if there is a seasonality factor.
+Our next step after we have refined the historical data is to run demand forecasting algorithms based on past sales.
+We run multiple, proven forecast algorithms within a math optimization model to determine the trend projection for each SKU and/or if there is a seasonality factor.
 These algorithms are optimized to maximize forecast accuracy.
 We can then add external factors within a machine learning model to account for additional macro or micro issues that impact the demand forecast.
 Using these demand forecasting methods we are able to create a highly accurate time-series forecasting model.
 We review the aggregate data with our clients to ensure that it aligns with the expectations of the business and will ensure that customer demand will be fulfilled at target service levels.